telstra/open-kilda/docs/design/connected-devices-arp/README.md

 #### Other rule

-One rule in Input Table:
+One rule in the Input Table:

 ![Input_Drop Rule](input_drop.png "Input Drop Rule")